This post may contain affiliate links. Please see my affiliate disclaimer for more information.

-2020 and 2021 have been strange years with the Corona-pocalipse which descended has impacted all our lives.
+2020 and 2021 were strange years with the Corona-pocalipse which descended has impacted all our lives.
 2022 is looking brighter, but still a bit strange compared to the old ‘normal’!
 There is a surge in people moving from public activities such as going to sports matches or using public gyms to something more private – think PPV TV and… Home gyms!

 Stock levels across a lot of suppliers have been under pressure as a result, so trying to find the best weight bench here in the UK in budget can be tough.

 I’ve pulled together this guide to outline a few of the best benches I could find which are available in the UK across a range of different budgets.